Pome: Morphology

 A pome is an accessory fruit composed of one or more carpels surrounded by accessory tissue.
-The accessory tissue is interpreted by some specialists as an extension of the receptacle and is then referred to as "fruit cortex", and by others as a fused hypanthium (floral cup).
+The accessory tissue is interpreted by some specialists as an extension of the receptacle and is then referred to as 'fruit cortex', and by others as a fused hypanthium (floral cup).
 It is the most edible part of this fruit.

-The carpels of a pome are fused within the "core".
+The carpels of a pome are fused within the core.
 Although the epicarp, mesocarp, and endocarp of some other fruit types look very much like the skin, flesh, and core respectively of a pome, they are parts of the carpel (see above diagram).
 The epicarp and mesocarp of a pome may be fleshy and difficult to distinguish from one another and from the hypanthial tissue.
 The endocarp forms a leathery or stony case around the seed, and corresponds to what is commonly called the core.

-Pome-type fruit with stony rather than leathery endocarp may be called a polypyrenous drupe.
+A pome-type fruit with a stony rather than a leathery endocarp may be called a polypyrenous drupe.

 The shriveled remains of the sepals, style and stamens can sometimes be seen at the end of a pome opposite the stem, and the ovary is therefore often described as inferior in these flowers.